cs231n/cs231n.github.io/neural-networks-3.md

 **Stick around active range of floating point**.
 It's a good idea to read through ["What Every Computer Scientist Should Know About Floating-Point Arithmetic"](http://docs.oracle.com/cd/E19957-01/806-3568/ncg_goldberg.html), as it may demystify your errors and enable you to write more careful code.
 For example, in neural nets it can be common to normalize the loss function over the batch.
 However, if your gradients per datapoint are very small, then *additionally* dividing them by the number of data points is starting to give very small numbers, which in turn will lead to more numerical issues.
 This is why I like to always print the raw numerical/analytic gradient, and make sure that the numbers you are comparing are not extremely small (e.g. roughly 1e-10 and smaller in absolute value is worrying).
 If they are you may want to temporarily scale your loss function up by a constant to bring them to a "nicer" range where floats are more dense - ideally on the order of 1.0, where your float exponent is 0.

 **Kinks in the objective**.
 One source of inaccuracy to be aware of during gradient checking is the problem of *kinks*.
-Kinks refer to non-differentiable parts of an objective function, introduced by functions such as ReLU (\\(max(0,x)\\)), or the SVM loss, Maxout neurons, etc. Consider gradient checking the ReLU function at \\(x = -1e6\\).
-Since \\(x < 0\\), the analytic gradient at this point is exactly zero.
-However, the numerical gradient would suddenly compute a non-zero gradient because \\(f(x+h)\\) might cross over the kink (e.g. if \\(h > 1e-6\\)) and introduce a non-zero contribution.
+Kinks refer to non-differentiable parts of an objective function, introduced by functions such as ReLU ($max(0,x)$), or the SVM loss, Maxout neurons, etc. Consider gradient checking the ReLU function at $x = -1e6$.
+Since $x < 0$, the analytic gradient at this point is exactly zero.
+However, the numerical gradient would suddenly compute a non-zero gradient because $f(x+h)$ might cross over the kink (e.g. if $h > 1e-6$) and introduce a non-zero contribution.
 You might think that this is a pathological case, but in fact this case can be very common.
-For example, an SVM for CIFAR-10 contains up to 450,000 \\(max(0,x)\\) terms because there are 50,000 examples and each example yields 9 terms to the objective.
+For example, an SVM for CIFAR-10 contains up to 450,000 $max(0,x)$ terms because there are 50,000 examples and each example yields 9 terms to the objective.
 Moreover, a Neural Network with an SVM classifier will contain many more kinks due to ReLUs.

 Note that it is possible to know if a kink was crossed in the evaluation of the loss.
-This can be done by keeping track of the identities of all "winners" in a function of form \\(max(x,y)\\); That is, was x or y higher during the forward pass.
-If the identity of at least one winner changes when evaluating \\(f(x+h)\\) and then \\(f(x-h)\\), then a kink was crossed and the numerical gradient will not be exact.
+This can be done by keeping track of the identities of all "winners" in a function of form $max(x,y)$; That is, was x or y higher during the forward pass.
+If the identity of at least one winner changes when evaluating $f(x+h)$ and then $f(x-h)$, then a kink was crossed and the numerical gradient will not be exact.

 **Use only few datapoints**.
 One fix to the above problem of kinks is to use fewer datapoints, since loss functions that contain kinks (e.g. due to use of ReLUs or margin losses etc.) will have fewer kinks with fewer datapoints, so it is less likely for you to cross one when you perform the finite different approximation.
 Moreover, if your gradcheck for only ~2 or 3 datapoints then you would almost certainly gradcheck for an entire batch.
 Using very few datapoints also makes your gradient check faster and more efficient.

 **Be careful with the step size h**.
-It is not necessarily the case that smaller is better, because when \\(h\\) is much smaller, you may start running into numerical precision problems.
-Sometimes when the gradient doesn't check, it is possible that you change \\(h\\) to be 1e-4 or 1e-6 and suddenly the gradient will be correct.
+It is not necessarily the case that smaller is better, because when $h$ is much smaller, you may start running into numerical precision problems.
+Sometimes when the gradient doesn't check, it is possible that you change $h$ to be 1e-4 or 1e-6 and suddenly the gradient will be correct.
 This [wikipedia article](http://en.wikipedia.org/wiki/Numerical_differentiation) contains a chart that plots the value of **h** on the x-axis and the numerical gradient error on the y-axis.

 **Gradcheck during a "characteristic" mode of operation**.
 It is important to realize that a gradient check is performed at a particular (and usually random), single point in the space of parameters.
 Even if the gradient check succeeds at that point, it is not immediately certain that the gradient is correctly implemented globally.
 Additionally, a random initialization might not be the most "characteristic" point in the space of parameters and may in fact introduce pathological situations where the gradient seems to be correctly implemented but isn't.
 For instance, an SVM with very small weight initialization will assign almost exactly zero scores to all datapoints and the gradients will exhibit a particular pattern across all datapoints.
 An incorrect implementation of the gradient could still produce this pattern and not generalize to a more characteristic mode of operation where some scores are larger than others.
 Therefore, to be safe it is best to use a short **burn-in** time during which the network is allowed to learn and perform the gradient check after the loss starts to go down.
 The danger of performing it at the first iteration is that this could introduce pathological edge cases and mask an incorrect implementation of the gradient.

 **Don't let the regularization overwhelm the data**.
 It is often the case that a loss function is a sum of the data loss and the regularization loss (e.g. L2 penalty on weights).
 One danger to be aware of is that the regularization loss may overwhelm the data loss, in which case the gradients will be primarily coming from the regularization term (which usually has a much simpler gradient expression).
 This can mask an incorrect implementation of the data loss gradient.
 Therefore, it is recommended to turn off regularization and check the data loss alone first, and then the regularization term second and independently.
 One way to perform the latter is to hack the code to remove the data loss contribution.
 Another way is to increase the regularization strength so as to ensure that its effect is non-negligible in the gradient check, and that an incorrect implementation would be spotted.

 **Remember to turn off dropout/augmentations**.
 When performing gradient check, remember to turn off any non-deterministic effects in the network, such as dropout, random data augmentations, etc. Otherwise these can clearly introduce huge errors when estimating the numerical gradient.
 The downside of turning off these effects is that you wouldn't be gradient checking them (e.g. it might be that dropout isn't backpropagated correctly).
-Therefore, a better solution might be to force a particular random seed before evaluating both \\(f(x+h)\\) and \\(f(x-h)\\), and when evaluating the analytic gradient.
+Therefore, a better solution might be to force a particular random seed before evaluating both $f(x+h)$ and $f(x-h)$, and when evaluating the analytic gradient.

 **Check only few dimensions**.
 In practice the gradients can have sizes of million parameters.
 In these cases it is only practical to check some of the dimensions of the gradient and assume that the others are correct. **Be careful**: One issue to be careful with is to make sure to gradient check a few dimensions for every separate parameter.
 In some applications, people combine the parameters into a single large parameter vector for convenience.
 In these cases, for example, the biases could only take up a tiny number of parameters from the whole vector, so it is important to not sample at random but to take this into account and check that all parameters receive the correct gradients.